randomor/randomor.github.io/@randomor/index.md

 ## Projects

 ### [[ZenJournal]]
-The fastest way to preserve personal musings into a minimalistic journal.
+The fastest way to put your personal musings into a minimalistic journal.

 ### [[ZenMD]]
 The simplest way to turn a folder of markdown files into a site.